Summary

 Evaluate

-Students engage in a Gallery Walk to solve other students’ equations.
+Students participate in a Gallery Walk to solve other students’ story problems.

 Materials